-VLAN List

-The DAP-2622 supports VLANs.
+VLAN VLAN List The DAP-2610 supports VLANs.
 VLANs can be created with a name and VID.
 Mgmt (TCP stack), LAN, primary/multiple SSID, and WDS connections can be assigned to VLANs as they are physical ports.
-Any packet which enters the DAP-2622 without a VLAN tag will have a VLAN tag inserted with a PVID.
+Any packet which enters the DAP-2610 without a VLAN tag will have a VLAN tag inserted with a PVID.
 The VLAN List tab displays the current VLANs.

-VLAN Status: Click the radio button to enable or disable
+VLAN Status: Use the radio button to check Enable.

-VLAN status.
 Next, go to the Add/Edit VLAN tab to add or modify an item on the VLAN List tab.

-VLAN Status: Displays the current VLAN status.
+VLAN Mode: The current VLAN mode is displayed.